Navy | The Royal Navy |

 This convoy was only made up of one ship, the troopship Queen Mary (British, 81235 GRT, built 1936).
 She departed the Clyde on 5 May 1943 for New York and had on board about 5000 German POW's and also Prime Minister Churchill and his staff.

 The AA cruiser HMS Scylla (Capt.
 I.A.P.
-Macintyre, CBE, DSO, RN) departed Scapa Flow on 4 May 1943 and provided close escort for the troopship.
+Macintyre, CBE, DSO, RN) departed Scapa Flow in the afternoon of the 4th May 1943 and provided close escort for the troopship.

-Also on 5 May 1943, the aircraft carrier HMS Indomitable (Capt.
+Around 1100B/5, the aircraft carrier HMS Indomitable (Capt.
 G. Grantham, CB, DSO, RN) departed Greenock to provide air cover for the Queen Mary during the first part of her voyage.
 The carrier was escorted by the destroyers HMS Matchless (Lt.Cdr.
 J. Mowlam, DSO, RN), HMS Mahratta (Lt.Cdr.
 E.A.F.
 Drought, DSC, RN) and HMS Eclipse (Lt.Cdr.
 E. Mack, DSO, DSC, RN).
-They turned back very late on 6 May and HMS Indomitable and HMS Eclipse returned to the Clyde on the 8th.
+These destroyers had departed Scapa Flow for this duty around 2100B/5.
+They turned back very late on 6 May and HMS Indomitable returned to the Clyde on the 8th.
 HMS Matchless and HMS Mahratta were detached on the 8th to proceed to Scapa Flow where they arrived later on the same day.
+HMS Eclipse was detached to fuel at Londonderry on completion of which she departed around 1700B/8 for Scapa flow where she arrived around 1700B/9.

 Also on 5 May 1943, around 0600B/5, the light cruiser HMS Uganda (Capt.
 W.G.
 Andrewes, RN) and AA cruiser HMS Charybdis (Capt.
 G.A.W.
 Voelcker, RN) departed Plymouth to make rendezvous with the Queen Mary.
 Rendezvous was effected on 7 May.
 Most likely HMS Scylla then parted company as she arrived at Plymouth on 8 May.
 HMS Charybdis parted company around 2100A/8 to return to Plymouth where she arrived on 10 May.